Head lice are no fun to have, but luckily there are ways to get rid of them naturally.

-It needs to be done in stages to successfully remove both the adult head lice and the nits.
+You need to do this in stages so that you can remove both the adult head lice and the nits.

-The good news is that there are very effective natural remedies to do this, so no need to use questionable chemicals on your head or your child’s head.
+The good news is that there are very effective natural remedies to do this.
+There is no need to use questionable chemicals on your or your child’s head.

-I will explain how to do it step by step using this DIY coconut oil head lice treatment with anise oil, apple cider vinegar and a nit comb.
+I explain how to do this step by step using this DIY coconut oil head lice treatment with anise oil, apple cider vinegar and a nit comb.

 For the nits:

-The best type of vinegar to use is an all natural, organic apple cider vinegar which is mild for your skin and has an acidity level of 5%, which is what you need.
+The best type of vinegar that you can use for this is a natural, organic apple cider vinegar.
+It is mild for your skin and has an acidity level of 5%, which is what you need.